hjunaid/java-beginners-course/src/session1/installation/README.md

 * In the Get Eclipse Neon section, click Download and follow the instructions to download Eclipse IDE.

-* Once downloaded, double click on downloaded file which will extract Eclipse Installer file.
+* Once downloaded, double click on the file which will extract Eclipse Installer file.

 * Double click on Eclipse Installer file.

-* If you do not have Java JDK installed, eclipse will prompt you to install it.
-Please click 'Oracle JDK 1.8.0' -> Accept license agreement for 'Java SE Development Kit 8u111' -> Select appropriate Java bundle (for Windows this will typically be 'Windows x64', and 'Mac OS X' for MAC users) -> Double click downloaded file and follow the installation instructions -> Once completed navigate back to the downloaded Eclipse file to continue installing Eclipse
+* If you do not have Java JDK installed, eclipse will prompt you to install it:
+  > <span style="font-size: 15px;">1.
+Click 'Oracle JDK 1.8.0'
+  > 2. Accept license agreement for 'Java SE Development Kit 8u111'
+  > 3. Select appropriate Java bundle (for Windows this will typically be 'Windows x64' and 'Mac OS X' for MAC users)
+  > 4. Double click downloaded file and follow the installation instructions
+  > 5. Once completed navigate back to the downloaded Eclipse file to continue installing Eclipse</style>

 * Eclipse installer will start the installation process.